Rush epilepsy experts specialize in helping you find relief from seizures — even ones that are difficult to control.

 - Epilepsy expertise: Rush Epilepsy Care treats more than 5,000 adults and children with epilepsy each year.
 Our center in downtown Chicago is a level 4 NAEC-accredited center.
 That means they meet the highest standards for seizure diagnosis and care.

-- Safe seizure monitoring: We know going off seizure medication for continuous monitoring can be dangerous.
-That's why at our epilepsy monitoring unit (EMU) at Rush University Medical Center, we always have at least one EEG technician monitoring you for an extra level of care.
-We also have inpatient nurses who have EMU-specific safety training.
+- Safe seizure monitoring: Because we know going off seizure medication for continuous monitoring can be dangerous, the Rush University Medical Center EMU always has at least one highly trained EEG technologist monitoring you for an extra level of care.
+We also have inpatient nurses with EMU-specific safety training.

 - Medication selection: Finding the right medication to control your seizures requires expertise and an understanding of your overall health.
 For example, if you have migraines, the wrong anti-seizure medication might make them worse.
 Rush epilepsy specialists look at your other health issues to choose the right medication for you.